ryanburnette/grunt-shopify-theme/README.md

           src: ['snippets/*']
         },
         templates: {
-          src: ['layout/**'] // use blog to search subdirectories and your directory structure can be as fancy as you wish }
+          src: ['templates/**'] // use blog to search subdirectories and your directory structure can be as fancy as you wish },
+        'templates-customers': {
+          src: ['templates-customers/**']
+        }
       }
     }